AB-339

 Key Takeaways

-• Requires public agencies to give employee unions 60-day notice before contracting out union-represented work.
+• Requires public agencies to give employee unions 60 days notice before contracting out union-represented work.

-• Mandates detailed written notices including contract duration, scope, and estimated costs.
+• Mandates written notices include contract duration, scope, cost, and justification for the work.

-• Requires agencies to negotiate with unions that request meetings about proposed contracts.
+• Requires agencies to negotiate with unions upon request after providing contract notice.

 Get Involved